Sustainibility at UFZ

 The UFZ also applies the principle of sustainability to itself.
 As an employer, we are responsible for around 1,200 employees, for their ecological footprint and for their opportunities to influence society.
 We ask ourselves what sustainability means for our work.
 And for many years, we have been committed, with conviction and creativity, to implementing sustainability in practice at the UFZ.

 Sustainability is a core task of research and the lived culture of all employees at the UFZ.
-We see sustainability at the UFZ as more than just an ongoing, integrated process.

 The work of our employees and the infrastructure in and with which they work, create negative environmental impacts.
 Not all of these can be avoided.
 But they can be continually reduced using consistent and ongoing operational environmental protection measures.
 At the UFZ, we have since 2005 used the externally certified, participatory environmental management system EMAS as a systematic control and management medium.
 With the help of EMAS, we examine and measure sustainability predominantly from an ecological perspective to ensure that resources are preserved and emissions are lowered.